brneto/todos-app/CONCEPTS.md

 Arrow functions establish `this` based on its enclosing _lexical context_ (lexical scope or static scope).

-Arrow function bound `this` during its creation and do not change:
+Arrow function bound `this` during its creation and retains it:
 ```javascript
 // Lexical context
 const myObj = { // Does not create a new scope